LakshayNathrani/lakshay-demo/README.md

 # lakshay-demo
-This is the file for demo delete option
+This is the file for demo delete option.